CLIMATE AND ENERGY PROGRAM DIRECTOR, WRI CHINA

 - Promote close and effective collaboration with relevant programs and centers at WRI as well as with other International Offices.

-- Lead the management of the program, including project management, staff management, and financial and administrative matters.
+- Manage the program team, including project management, staff management, and financial and administrative matters.

 - Provide input into WRI’s global climate and energy strategy.